dragonsword-beast/Nirnay/README.md

-# Nirnay
+# Nirnay Web

+## About

-Nirnay is a Streamlit-based clinical workflow dashboard for AI-assisted medical intake, image support, and chat assistant interactions.
+Nirnay is an AI-assisted clinical workflow application built with Streamlit.
+It combines patient intake, image support, and a safe medical chat assistant to help clinicians and care teams organize patient data, review clinical images, and explore medical guidance in a polished dashboard.

 ## What this app does